Dr. Janet Hindman, department head

 Certificate Information and Requirements

-- Admission to West Texas A&M University is not admission to teacher education.
-Admission to teacher education is based on standards approved by the Teacher Education Unit at the time the student is seeking admission to teacher education.
+- Admission to West Texas A&M University is not admission into the EPP.
+Admission into WTAMU’s EPP is based on standards approved by the Teacher Education Unit at the time the student is seeking admission to teacher education.

 - Because teacher education standards are subject to change by the Legislature and State Board for Educator Certification, students are not guaranteed to finish under the requirements listed in the catalog at the time of admission.
 Consult advisors for updates on degree and certification requirements.

-- No student will be recommended for certification until the student has been admitted to the Teacher Education Program.
+No student will be recommended for certification until the student has been admitted to the EPP.
 Any student who does not complete a degree and certification plan within six years or who changes to another degree plan will automatically be dropped from teacher education.
-The student must reapply for admission into teacher education and must complete current admission and program requirements.
+The student must reapply for admission into WTAMU’s EPP and must complete current admission and program requirements.

-- Student teaching must be completed in residence at a public school accredited by the Texas Education Agency (TEA) or other school approved by TEA.
+- Clinical teaching must be completed in residence at a public school accredited by the Texas Education Agency (TEA) or other school approved by TEA.

-- Any student who drops or fails student teaching is dropped automatically from the program and must reapply for entrance into teacher education.
-The student will be required to appear before an appeals committee which must approve the application before the student may be readmitted.
+- Any candidate who drops or fails clinical teaching is dropped automatically from the program and must reapply for entrance into the EPP.
+The student will be required to appear before an appeals committee which must approve the application before the candidate may be readmitted.

 An individual with a previously earned bachelor’s degree may gain initial certification through WT’s Panhandle Alternative Certification for Educators (PACE) program.
 See wtamu.edu/pace for additional information.